New Patient Guide

 A diagnosis of cancer is not just stressful for the patient, but for the entire family.
 Patients and family members may struggle with feelings of anxiety, stress, fear, depression, and helplessness.
 At Huntsman Cancer Institute, Patient and Family Support is an important part of the team approach to treatment.
 Staff can help patients and their loved ones answer questions, find resources, and reduce the distress associated with cancer.

-The Linda B. and Robert B. Wiggins Wellness-Survivorship Center at Huntsman Cancer Institute (HCI) promotes physical and emotional well-being and a sense of balance for people diagnosed with cancer and for their loved ones.
+The Linda B. and Robert B. Wiggins Wellness and Integrative Health Center at Huntsman Cancer Institute (HCI) promotes physical and emotional well-being and a sense of balance for people diagnosed with cancer and for their loved ones.
 Wellness-Survivorship Center programs and services complement the medical care of HCI patients during and after treatment.

 Treatment options depend on each patient's unique situation.
 In designing a treatment plan, the health care team considers many factors that affect treatment options.